opendocsg/slw-judgments-backfill/2017_SGHC_116/report.md

  [emphasis added]

-11     Citing _Sharikat Logistics Pte Ltd v Ong Boon Chuan and others_ [2011] SGHC 196, Champion argued that the above paragraphs should not be pleaded because they raise evidence concerning
+11     Citing _Sharikat Logistics Pte Ltd v Ong Boon Chuan and others_ <span class="citation">[2011] SGHC 196</span>, Champion argued that the above paragraphs should not be pleaded because they raise evidence concerning

 some e-mails and “Proforma Invoices”. [note: 16] I agreed with Champion.
 As O 18 r 7(1) of the ROC mandated, pleadings must only contain facts and “not the evidence by which those facts are to be proved”.
 I was therefore not impressed by Kee Onn’s argument that these were “new, material facts” [note: 17] necessitating a rejoinder.
 And even if such evidence could be pleaded, it was unnecessary